This post contains affiliate links. I may earn a small commission if you use the Amazon links. Thanks!

 Now go dig out those treasures and wear them!

-Or the items can be purchased separately using the Amazon links below.
+The items used can be purchased using the Amazon links below.